PyrooL/Alpha/README.md

 Assemble the case: for each hole, pass a screw through the top plate, screw in a standoff to finger tightness, then screw in through the bottom plate.
 Once all screws and standoffs are installed, use a screwdriver to tighten as needed (but not too tight, as acrylic can be brittle!).
 Flash using QMK (use my firmware, or kbfirmware.com), and enjoy!

 # To add:

--  Plate design in both .svg and .ai (for lasercutting)

 - screenshots of default keymaps